CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

 | Condition Code System         | System used for condition code                | SNOMEDCT                                                                       |
 | Condition Code System Version | SNOMED version associated with condition code | 2023-03                                                                        |

-The column names are taken directly from the RCTC spreadsheet.Both LOINC and SNOMED codes are combined in this table and can be identified by column "Code System".
+The column names are taken directly from the [RCTC spreadsheet](https://docs.google.com/spreadsheets/d/1rO_p145xXO1AD76vx8vBqXgoQUnLqfc8/edit#gid=739612351).
+Both LOINC and SNOMED codes are combined in this table and can be identified by column "Code System".

 ### Supplemental Condition Mapping Table